martini97/atlas/readme.md

 other frameworks seemed scarce, and this framework also seemed to follow a pattern that I could easily wrap my head around.

+## Pros

+### Immediate rollbacks

+Following the pattern in this repo, we can deploy our micro-frontends into a CDN, keeping the last N versions, and in case there's a bad deploy we can rollbacks using the import-map-deployer, with a simple `PATCH` to it's API we can point the deployed root app to an older version (as long as it's still on the CDN or exposed) and the rollback will take effect as soon as the user refresh the page.

+### Better Development Setup

+Instead of the developer having to spin up the full environment, handling authentication issues, manually editing cookies, all they would have to do is spin up their micro-frontend, open the test/staging instance, enable the devtools and override their application with the local version.
+They wouldn't even have to worry about running other micro-frontends as they can use the version running on the environment.

 ## To Do

 There are some smaller issues that I need to investigate: